pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - If these interactions fail, handle the effect in a way which **does not interfere** with **any other address** being processed.
 - Presume any methods in your contract other than `internal` and `private` ones will be called by contracts other than those you expect.
 - **Always** specify a gas amount when calling other contracts (which prevents them being attackable by sending any amount of gas).
-- Also never presume that an address implies a user.
-An address does not guarantee a real person.
 - Use `send` instead of `call` wherever possible.
 Even then, ensure you **handle failures correctly**, and again, update your contract's own state **first**.
   > send is safer to use since by default it doesn't forward any gas, so the receiver's fallback function can only emit events.
   >
   > <cite>http://ethereum.stackexchange.com/a/6474/2665</cite>
 - Presume any call to an externally accessible contract method you define may run out of gas and fail.
+- Never presume that an address implies a user.
+An address does not guarantee a real person.

 Always remember, there are: